nrr-90/PPI-GCN/README.md

 # PPI-GCN
-Protein-Protein-Interaction-Sites-Prediction-By-GCN
+## Protein-Protein-Interaction-Sites-Prediction-By-GCN
-This project implements creating a GCN graph to predict the missing sites of Protein-Protein Interactions.
+This project implements creating a GCN graph to predict the missing sites of Protein-Protein Interactions. <br>
-Three datasets are used in this implementation (Dset 186, Dset 72, and PDBset 164).
+Three datasets are used in this implementation (Dset 186, Dset 72, and PDBset 164). <br>
-Three features are axtracted:
+Three features are axtracted: <br>
-1- PSSM: PSI-BLAST
+1PSSM: PSI-BLAST
-2- Secondary Structure: DSSP Library
+2Secondary Structure: DSSP Library
-3- Raw Protein Sequence.
+3Raw Protein Sequence.

 The implementation requires the following packages to be installed:
 - Pytorch